What are the A1C diabetes benefits? A1C test help better assesses diabetes; its management and prevent diabetes

 - The United Kingdom Prospective Diabetes Study (UKPDS) showed a continuous relationship between the risks of microvascular complications and glycemia.
 For every percentage decrease in Hba1c (e.g., 9 to 8%), there was a 35% reduction in the risk of complications.

 - Epidemiology of Diabetes Interventions and Complications (EDIC) Study shows intensive BS control reduces diabetes complications.
 It shows to reduce the risk of cardiovascular disease by 42%, nonfatal heart attack, stroke, or death from cardiovascular causes by 57%.

 - Norfolk cohort of European Prospective Investigation of Cancer and Nutrition (EPIC-Norfolk) Study shows people with 6% compared to those with a 5%, had a 28% increase in cardiovascular death.

 A1C of 8% for the last 5 years may have a lesser risk than A1C of 7% for the last 20 years.
 The risk is a product of these two factors A1C and length of time.

 HbA1C is the only parameter used in all studies.
-It is a gold standard shown to correlate well with risk of complications.
-Another important factor is duration.
+It is a gold standard shown to correlate well with the risk of complications.
+Another critical factor is duration.

 Is there any proof that lowering A1C can reduce the chances of complications?

 Studies DCCT & UKPDS showed A1C lowering slow or prevent the development of nerve, eye, and kidney disease.
-The studies also showed if diabetics lower their A1C by any amount would improve their health.
+The studies also showed if people with diabetes lower their A1C by any amount would improve their health.

 A 1% reduction in A1C has shown to lower the risk of many complications by 37% in people with diabetes.